-We currently serve our customers through the use of third-party data center hosting facilities and cloud computing platform providers.
-Damage to, or failure of, these systems, or systems upon which they depend such as internet infrastructure, could result in interruptions in our services.
 We have from time to time experienced interruptions in our services and such interruptions may occur in the future.
 Interruptions in our services may cause us to issue credits to customers, cause customers to make warranty or other claims against us or to terminate their subscriptions, and adversely affect our customer renewal and upgrade performance and our ability to attract new customers, all of which would reduce our revenue.
-Our business would also be harmed if our customers and potential customers believe our services are unreliable.

 We do not control the operation of third-party facilities, and they may be vulnerable to damage or interruption from earthquakes, floods, fires, power loss, telecommunications failures, and similar events.
 They may also be subject to break-ins, sabotage, intentional acts of vandalism, and similar misconduct, as well as local administrative actions, changes to legal or permitting requirements, and litigation to stop, limit, or delay operation.
 The occurrence of a natural disaster, pandemics (such as COVID-19) or an act of terrorism, a decision to close the facilities without adequate notice, or other unanticipated problems at these facilities could result in lengthy interruptions in our services.
+Further, the ongoing COVID-19 pandemic could potentially disrupt the supply chain of such hardware needed to maintain these third-party systems and services or to run our business.